gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-# Thu., Sep.
-23: Reproducing a model from its ODD
+# Wed., Sep.
+18: Reproducing a model from its ODD

 ## Homework

 ### Homework Exercises:

 * **Graduate Students:**

   * Graduate students should do Railsback & Grimm, Ex.
 5.11

 ### Notes on Homework: